mauroservienti/NServiceBus.IntegrationTesting/README.source.md

 Using both approaches the endpoint configuration can be customized according to the environment needs, if needed.

+#### Generic host support

+NServiceBus endpoints can be [hosted using the generic host](https://docs.particular.net/samples/hosting/generic-host/).
+When using the generic host the endpoint lifecycle and configuration are controlled by the host.
+The following is a sample endpoint hosted using the generic host:

+snippet: basic-generic-host-endpoint

+> For more information about hosting NServiceBus using the generic host refer to the [official documentation](https://docs.particular.net/samples/hosting/generic-host/).

+Before using generic host hosted endpoints with `NServiceBus.IntegrationTesting`, a minor change to the above snippet is required:

+snippet: basic-generic-host-endpoint-with-config-previewer

+The testing engine needs to access the endpoint configuration before it's initialized to register the needed tests behaviors.
+The creation of the `IHostBuilder` needs to be tweaked to invoke a callback delegate that the test engine injects at tests runtime.

+Finally, the endpoint can be added to the scenario using the `WithGenericHostEndpoint` configuration method:

+snippet: with-generic-host-endpoint

+Be sure to pass to the method that creates the `IHostBuilder` the provided `Action<EndpointConfiguration>` parameter.
+If the endpoint is not configured correctly the following exception will be raised at test time:

+> Endpoint \<endpointName\> is not correctly configured to be tested.
+Make sure to pass the EndpointConfiguration instance to the Action<EndpointConfiguration> provided by WithGenericHostEndpoint tests setup method.

 ### Define tests and completion criteria

 #### Scenario